NightfallGT/Discord-Account-Generator/README.md

 Then replace the chromedriver.exe file in the folder.

 Where can i found my generated accounts?

 It is located in the output folder.
-Open up login.txt to see what has been generated.
+Open up login.txt to see the accounts that has been generated.